 It’s arguably the world’s oldest field sport – but it’s not something you can learn or pick up easily.
-Falconry involves a huge amount of skill, years of experience and good luck.
-It is said that falconry is not a hobby or a pet-keeping activity, but a lifestyle.
+Falconry involves a considerable amount of skill, years of experience and good luck.
+It is said that falconry is not a hobby or a pet-keeping activity but a lifestyle.
 Yep.
-These guys truly love their birds!
+These guys genuinely love their birds!

 Flying back in time – where did it all begin?

 Nobody is really sure when the first real ‘falconer’ existed.
 But records date back to the 1st century BC – making it pretty old as sports go.
 It’s believed that merchants, adventurers and Crusaders from England discovered falconry in the Middle East before taking off in Western Europe and the UK in the Middle Ages.

 But it wasn’t a sport which anyone could enjoy.
 It began as a sport of status mainly enjoyed by the privileged and among the nobles of medieval Europe.
 Birds of Prey, as well as their eggs and chicks, were extremely rare and expensive.
 Plus, the process of raising, caring for and training a falcon or hawk takes time, dedication, money and space – which in those days, rendered it more or less restricted to the noble classes.